Your Personal Injury Concerns Put to Rest- Don't make a mistake, get the facts from an expert

 - Page 14

-How do I protect my legal rights after an 18-wheeler or semi-truck accident in Florida?
+How much time do I have after an 18-wheeler or semi-truck accident to file a lawsuit in Florida?

-Who can sue in an 18-wheeler or semi-truck injury or death case in Florida?
+Who can be sued in an 18-wheeler or semi-truck case in Florida?

 Many different parties can be sued following an accident with an 18-wheeler of semi-truck.
 It all depends on who is at fault.
 This could be the driver, the driver’s employer, the owner of the vehicle, the shipper, the trucking company, the company receiving the goods, or even a maintenance company that worked on the vehicle.
 Determining who is responsible after an accident is very complicated so hiring an experienced truck accident lawyer is very important to ensure you receive the greatest potential benefits.

 What is the purpose of the accident claims adjuster at the scene of an 18-wheeler or semi-truck accident?

 Claims adjusters arrive on the scene of an accident to conduct an investigation and gather evidence about the accident for the trucking company’s insurance.
 The purpose of the claims adjuster, then, is to gather evidence that can limit your claim with the trucker’s insurance company after an accident.
 It is important that you hire an experienced attorney to conduct an independent investigation.
 Do not rely on the information gathered by a claims adjuster to represent your best interests.